JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 This was a blatant violation of the
 [GNU GPL (version 2)](http://www.gnu.org/licenses/gpl-2.0.html) from [a member of Software Freedom Conservancy](https://sfconservancy.org/).
-And the commits that removed my name were all from a very experienced Google employee.
+And the commits that removed my name were all from a very experienced Google engineer.

-Since I can't sue both Google and SFC (they do no Evil, after all!), I had to surrender when they squashed my changes into large commits (that included work from several authors) during a huge `git rebase` that pretended to remove my work (but have left several of my contributions there).
+Since I can't sue both Google and SFC (they do no Evil, after all!), I had to surrender when they [squashed some of my changes](https://github.com/Harvey-OS/harvey/issues/698#issuecomment-365110085) into large commits (that included work from several authors) during a huge `git rebase` that pretended to remove my work (but have left several of my contributions there).

-The problem is very practical to me, since I reused my contributions to Harvey in Jehanne, and I'm afraid of a Google's lawyer could one day decide that I copied Harvey because of the changes I authored myself.
+The problem is very practical to me, since I reused my changes to the Harvey codebase in Jehanne, and I'm afraid that a Google's lawyer could one day decide that I copied Harvey because of the changes I authored myself.

 All this was a valuable **revelation**.
-It tought me that:
+It taught me that:

 1. we can't trust Google's employees when they contribute to OSS.
 2. we can't trust SFC either, as [Karen Sandler](http://punkrocklawyer.com/)